-What was achieved: The Board filed comments or intervened in 7 cases at the national level.
-While not a federal agency, the IUB filed comments in 20 OMS proceedings.
+What was achieved: The Board filed comments or intervened in five cases at the national level.
+While not a federal agency, the IUB filed comments in nine Organization of MISO States (OMS) proceedings.

 Analysis of results: The Board's increased participation in federal regulatory cases allows the IUB to directly put forth lowans' best interests.
 This is important, as some aspects of regulation are subject to changes in which regulatory body, state or federal, has authority.